Feb. 17- April 24 EXHIBITION OF HINA DOLLS AND FURNISHINGS

 Ishite-gawa Riverside Park

 The area near Izumi-machi and Muro-machi, and the area between Ichitsubo Bridge and Tachibana Bridge are recommended spots.
-There are grassy areas along the riverside where we can relax.
+There are grassy areas along the riverside where you can relax and have a picnic.

 Dogo Park near Dogo-onsen